 What I was expecting was a walk through some dusty markets and some heritage here and there.

 When we landed in the corner from where our walk started, one side of a tall haveli in red sandstone framing its blue windows appeared.
 I walked towards it to click pictures.
-When I looked on my left it left my eyes wide open for some time.
+When I looked to my left it left my eyes wide open for some time.
 I was in a time warp.
 I had these huge chunks of carved red sandstone in front of me.
 The design of the streets looked very European.
-The triangular building in the middle with two streets going on either side of it.
-The carvings on stone were quite Indian.
-There was jaali or lattice work that looked very symbolic of Mughal era.
-The closed colorful doors and windows looked like they were holding many stories or may be skeletons behind them.
+The triangular building is in the middle with two streets going on either side of it.
+The carvings on the stone were quite Indian.
+There was jaali or latticework that looked very symbolic of the Mughal era.
+The closed colorful doors and windows looked like they were holding many stories or maybe skeletons behind them.